jeeri2204/Serverless-URL-Shortner/index.md

 16. Add `Location` as the Responce header
 ![](Screenshot 2020-08-08 at 5.22.18 PM.png)

 17. Under `Integration Response` for the GET, delete the 200 Status Code and add `301`.
 Add Response hearder `Location` value as `integration.response.body.location`.
-This extracts the value from the lamdba function
+This extracts the value from the lambda function
 ![](Screenshot 2020-08-08 at 5.24.44 PM.png)

-***What this does is when we provide the short url (whcih is in format https://URL/t/xxxxx) it triggers the lamdba function `url-shortener-retrieve`.
+***What this does is when we provide the short url (whcih is in format https://URL/t/xxxxx) it triggers the lambda function `url-shortener-retrieve`.
 This function returns `{"statusCode": 301,"location": long_url}`.
 The Intergration Response takes the short url which we provide and redirects it to the long_url***

 19. Once done, Select the `Deploy API` option from action, provide the stage name such as test and click Deploy.
 You will be provided with the endpoint followed by the stage name.
 ![](Screenshot 2020-08-08 at 5.51.38 PM.png)